 - Creation of discounts and coupons to drive sales from loyal customers.

-Developing an eCommerce store isn’t an easy task, but it’s a great opportunity to keep your business competitive, raise brand awareness, and provide access for your products.
+Its not easy to build an eCommerce website, but it’s a great opportunity to keep your business competitive, raise brand awareness, and provide access for your products.
 These six tips will help you develop a functional online store without too much fuss.